-Parents/carers of a child with SEND support will have the opportunity to meet with the SENDCo at least two times a year formally.
-The SENDCo is happy to meet with parents/carers, without prior arrangement, whenever possible.
+Parents/carers of a child with SEND support will have the opportunity to meet with the Class teacher to discuss SEN provision at least two times a year formally.
+The SENDCo will be available to schedule meetings at this time if requested.
+In addition, the SENDCo is happy to meet with parents/carers, without prior arrangement, whenever possible.